Defense Attorney for NJ Juvenile Burglary Arrests

 If your child has been accused of breaking into cars or homes in New Jersey, call to speak with an experienced juvenile defense attorney.
 I have defended juveniles against burglary charges and much worse offenses.
 I defend juvenile clients in every New Jersey County Family Court.
 The first step in the defense process is to conduct a preliminary investigation by interviewing the child and in many cases also with the investigating officers or detectives.
 Next, we obtain the discovery (evidence) in your child’s case from the county prosecutor’s office and coordinate the court dates.

-Before charging the juvenile, police normally communicate with county officials to determine whether the juvenile will be released to their parents custody or placed in detention.
+Before charging the juvenile, police normally communicate with county officials.
+They do so to determine whether the juvenile will be released to their parents custody or placed in detention.
 If the decision is made to detain the child, a detention hearing must be held within days.
 It is important to obtain experienced legal counsel for the detention hearing to maximize your child’s chances of being released.

 The first court date after the detention hearing is usually termed a “counsel-mandatory plea hearing.”
 This hearing is similar to an arraignment in adult court.
 The only requirement at this hearing is that a plea be entered.
 However, it is common in many cases to resolve the charges and disposition at this hearing as well.
 The juvenile justice process is slower and more formal than municipal court, but slightly less so than adult Superior Court.

 Give my office a call if your son or daughter is under investigation or has been charged with burglary.
 It may be possible to have the charges dismissed or downgraded, or to minimize your child’s exposure.
-My main office is centrally located in Freehold, but we also have several offices by appointment only across New Jersey for your convenience.
+My main office is centrally located in Woodbridge.
+We also have several offices by appointment only across New Jersey for your convenience.

 NJ Burglary Law